googleapis/google-cloud-dotnet/README.md

 .NET client libraries for [Google Cloud Platform][cloud-platform] services.

 > Note: This client is a work-in-progress, and may occasionally
 > make backwards-incompatible changes.
-The naming in particular is
+The layout of the repository
+> is likely to change, and names (of everything - assemblies,
+> namespaces, types, members...) should be regarded as provisional.

 Contributing
 ------------